AaronBuxbaum/blog/content/blog/coffee-at-home/index.md

 Note that there is a difference between sour and bitter.
 Sour is like citrus and fruit; it makes your mouth pucker, and you feel it on the sides of your mouth.
 Bitter is pungent and is more like dark chocolate or a hoppy beer, felt in the back of the tongue.
 It's common to confuse sour and bitter, but they are very different!

 Generally speaking, we want a good balance between sweet, sour, and bitter in our coffee (salty and umami do not exist in appreciable amounts).
 Where the balance sits is up to you, but it should be noted that needing sugar and milk to cut back on a bitter cup means you don't have a good cup of coffee.
 I think a coffee can be _even better_ with milk and sugar (some people strongly disagree with this), but at bare minimum, it should be drinkable by itself.
 It's kind of similar to a whiskey -- if it's no good alone and only tastes okay in a cocktail, you probably shouldn't use it in a cocktail to begin with.
 It's similar to the saying, "only cook with wine you'd drink".
 Yes, you can get away with lesser wine, but is it worth it?
 In the end, what a good cup tastes like is up to you.

+It's worth noting that as you get farther from the bean growing itself, the importance of that stage of production seems less important.
+For example, a great barista can't make a terrible coffee bean taste any good.
+This is somewhat different from other disciplines; a great mixologist can make a great drink out of several bad drinks, but coffee is effectively a game of decreasing quality at each stage.
+The best coffee is therefore just the production that has been decreased the least.
+In my opinion, in order from most important to least:
+  1. Bean quality
+  2. Roast
+  3. Grind
+  4. Brew method
+At each of these stages, any step can totally ruin the coffee.
+For example, a very dark roast completely covers any of the distinctive flavors of a great bean.
+Your goal, wherever you sit in the list, is to do the coffee bean justice by allowing its process to shine through in the cup.

 <hr />